wwood/singlem-sra-processing/README.md

 Make sure the correct taxonomic level is chosen for applying predictions in the Snakemake file.
 See `{base_output_directory}/logs/host_or_not_prediction.log` for the results of the cross validation.

+# Host-vs-not metagenome prediction

+Example code for host-vs-not prediction is contained within the `Snakefile`.
+In